 The best thing you can do to avoid SSL certificate issues is monitoring your website SSL certificates.

-We learned about all these SSL certificate errors while adding SSL certificate monitoring functionality to Sematext Synthetics, our synthetic monitoring solution that monitors the availability, performance, and functionality of your APIs and websites.
+We learned about all these SSL certificate errors while adding SSL certificate monitoring functionality to Sematext Synthetics, our synthetic monitoring solution that measures the functionality, availability, and performance of your APIs and websites.
+If you want to see how it compares to other similar services available on the market, check out our SSL monitoring tools comparison.

 You can monitor the SSL certificates of your websites using the Sematext Synthetics Browser monitor.
 The Browser monitor performs the following SSL certificate checks on all the certificates in the chain – the leaf, intermediate, and root certificates.